DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-04-28-database-modeling-mishaps.md

 Balaji Wires and Cables company creates wires using simple process flow of 4 steps - make, check-quality, store, deliver

-- Stock In = Process of stocking in the item after making it is called 'Stock In'
+- Stock In = Process of stocking in the item after creating it is called 'Stock In'
 - Store Register = Once stocked-in, the item is said to be in 'Store Register'
 - Quality Check = While in store, cable is tested for quality
 - Stock Out = Once quality is tested, the item can be 'Stocked out' and is ready for delivery